-Law students are permitted to take up to 2 graduate level courses for up to a total of 8 semester hours of credit in other parts of Cleveland State University.
+Law students may take up to 2 graduate level courses for up to 8 semester hours of credit in other parts of Cleveland State University.
 You should consider courses that are in subject areas related to your legal interests.
-You must obtain permission in advance of registering for such courses from an Associate Dean.
+You must obtain permission before registering for such courses from an Associate Dean.

-To receive credit for interdisciplinary courses, a law student must earn at least a "C", in which case the credit hours will count toward the J.D. degree, but the grade will not be included in computation of the student's grade point average.
-Students enrolled in the joint JD./M.B.A., J.D./M.P.A., J.D./M.A.E.S., J.D./M.S.E.S., or J.D./M.U.P.D.D. programs must comply with the requirements of the particular program.
+To receive credit for interdisciplinary courses, a law student must earn at least a "C," in which case the credit hours will count toward the J.D. degree, but the grade will not be included in computation of the student's grade point average.

+Students enrolled in the joint J.D./M.B.A., J.D./M.P.A., J.D./M.A.E.S., J.D./M.S.E.S., or J.D./M.U.P.D.D. programs must comply with the requirements of the particular program.